JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8012 days**.

-And here is a just a random fact -  **MS-DOS was originally calle QDOS and was bought of the author by Microsoft for a small fee.
-The rest is history**.
+And here is a just a random fact -  **Australia has had stamps that actually look like gems.
+In 1995 and 1996 they used a special technology to make the stamps look like diamonds and opals.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)